wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 {sample: true}
 # Understanding Large Language Models

 I remember first realizing how useful large language models could be.
-Like many developers, I tried ChatGPT almost as a joke – I didn't expect it to work as well as it did.
-I had this piece of code that needed unit tests, and on a whim, I copy-pasted it into ChatGPT and asked it to write the tests for me.
+Like many developers, I tried ChatGPT almost as a joke—I didn't expect it to work as well as it did.
+I had this piece of code that needed unit tests, and on a whim, I copied and pasted it into ChatGPT and asked it to write the tests for me.
 What happened next surprised me.
 Within seconds, I got back working code that needed only minor tweaks.
 The overall structure was spot-on, saving me 30 minutes of work.
 While 30 minutes doesn't sound like a lot of time saved, it does add up, and this is the worst-case scenario at a time when I didn't quite understand how an LLM worked.

 That interaction looked like magic, but it really wasn't.
-It resulted from careful engineering, good quality prompt design, and understanding of what LLMs can (and can't) do well.
+It resulted from careful engineering, good quality prompt design, and understanding what LLMs can (and can't) do well.
 This chapter is about demystifying these powerful tools so you can put them to work in your applications.

 You've probably heard the buzz around LLMs and played with ChatGPT, Claude, or other AI assistants.
 Perhaps you're skeptical about the hype or excited about the possibilities.
 Whatever your starting point, this chapter will give you the solid foundation to move beyond simple interactions and build real applications with LLMs.

 We'll start with the basics – what LLMs are and why they matter – but we won't get bogged down in the theoretical.
 Instead, we'll focus on the practical: how these models work in the real world, what they're good at, and where they fall short.
 I'll share stories from my journey with LLMs, including the failures and breakthroughs that taught me the most.

 By the end of this chapter, you'll understand: